FujitsuLaboratories/bermudatriangles/README.md

 # License Information

 All data is licensed under CC0.
 All code is licensed under MIT license.
-(Or change it to whatever you want)